GeorgeVafakos/UoPfluid/README.md

 ## Troubleshooting

-It has been reported that sometimes in Ubuntu 20.04 LTS the latest version of `gfortran` compiler fails to compile the solvers.
+Sometimes in Ubuntu 20.04 LTS the latest version of `gfortran` compiler fails to compile the solvers.
 To get around this issue install an older version of `gfortran`, such as version 5.
 The current version can be found with the `gfortran --version` command.

 To do that first delete all installed versions of `gfortran` and install `gfortran-5`, with the following commands.